expatriate (n) a person who lives outside their native country

 Ghowneu from Ghowneu’s Adventure

-So for my expat city is Fresno, California because the atmosphere is filled with new activities everyday and the road trips aren’t too far way!
+So for my expat city is Fresno, California, because the atmosphere is filled with new activities every day, and the road trips aren’t too far away!

 Trisha from P.S.
 I’m On My Way